 - Other conditions.

-fainting.
+Daffodil is UNSAFE for use.
+Merely chewing on the stem may be enough to cause a chill, shivering, and fainting.
 Daffodil can cause irritation and swelling of the mouth, tongue, and throat.
 Daffodil can also cause vomiting, salivation, diarrhea, brain and nerve disorders, lung collapse, and death.

 People who handle daffodil plants or bulbs can have skin swelling and irritation.